Menu

 About the Student Case Competition

+Where will the next generation of food system leaders emerge?
 At IFAMA's Student Case Competition—the world's premier proving ground for tomorrow's agribusiness innovators.

 For more than 20 years, this one-of-a-kind global competition has challenged undergraduate and graduate students, along with early-career professionals, to tackle real-world problems facing the food and agriculture industry.
 It's where raw talent transforms into industry-ready expertise, and bold ideas become breakthrough solutions.